prisms-center/CASMcode_docs/pages/installation.md

     cd CASMpython/casm
     pip install .

+This will install the `casm-python` package and the `casm` command line program.

- A PyPI package and quantumespresso wrapper updated for CASM 1.0.X will be available in the near future.
+A PyPI package and updated quantumespresso wrapper  for CASM 1.0.X will be available in the near future.

 [[Using CASM]](../index.md#using-casm)